 Our mission is to continue to exceed our customers expectations with service, value creation and quality.

-We are focussed on green packaging solutions and dedicated to enhancing our product offering, that will have a positive environmental impact.
+We are focused on green packaging solutions and dedicated to enhancing our product offering, that will have a positive environmental impact.
 We remain committed and focussed on all the key markets we serve and we will lead the way in ‘green’ film technology.

 From our Biofilm material made from sugar cane that can be used for a variety of products to our exclusive Tristar material which can lower your carbon footprint by 30%.
 Polystar Plastics is dedicated to helping you make the change in one of the most significant aspects of all.

 We are a plastics company that focuses on eco-friendly packaging solutions that will have a positive impact while additionally supporting customers with their packaging obligations and requirements.
 To do this, we rely on several contributing factors but are primarily concerned with 4 specialised product groups.